An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

-We now consider two natural infinite measures on the space of excursions into $\snake$.
-The first is the measure described informally in the caption to Figure~\ref{fig::browniansnake}.
-To construct this, first we define $\excursion$ to be the natural Brownian excursion measure (see \cite[Chapter~XII]{ry99martingales} for more detail on the construction of $\excursion$).
+We now consider a natural infinite measure on the space of excursions into $\snake$.
+It is the measure described informally in the caption to Figure~\ref{fig::browniansnake}.
+To construct this, first we define $\excursion$ to be the natural Brownian excursion measure (see \cite[Chapter~XII, Section 4]{ry99martingales} for more detail on the construction of $\excursion$).
 Each such excursion comes with a terminal time $T$ such that $Y_0 = Y_T = 0$, $Y_t > 0$ for $t \in (0,T)$, and $Y_t = 0$ for all $t \geq T$.
 We recall that the excursion measure is an infinite measure that can be constructed as follows.
-Define $\excursion_\epsilon$ to be $\epsilon^{-1}$ times the probability measure on one-dimensional Brownian paths started at $\epsilon$, stopped the first time they hit zero.
-Note that this measure assigns unit mass to the set of paths that reach $1$ before hitting zero.
+Define $\excursion_\epsilon$ to be $(2\epsilon)^{-1}$ times the probability measure on one-dimensional Brownian paths started at $\epsilon$, stopped the first time they hit zero.
+Note that this measure assigns mass 1/2 to the set of paths that reach $1$ before hitting zero.
 The measure $\excursion$ is obtained by taking the weak the limit of the $\excursion_\epsilon$ measures as $\epsilon \to 0$ (using the topology of uniform convergence of paths, say).
-Note that for each $a>0$ the $\excursion$ measure of the set of paths that reach level $a$ is exactly $a^{-1}$.
+Note that for each $a>0$ the $\excursion$ measure of the set of paths that reach level $a$ is exactly $(2a)^{-1}$.
 Moreover, if one normalizes $\excursion$ to make it a probability on this set of paths, then one finds that the law of the path after the first time it hits $a$ is simply that of an ordinary Brownian motion stopped when it hits zero.
 Now that we have defined $\excursion$, we define $\snakeexcursionmeasure$ to be a measure on excursions into $\snake$ such that the induced measure on $Y_t$ trajectories is $\excursion$, and given the $Y_t$ trajectory, the conditional law of $X_t$ is that of the Brownian process indexed by the CRT encoded by $Y_t$ (i.e., with covariance as in~\eqref{eqn::brownian_covariance}).

-Given a sample from $\snakeexcursionmeasure$, the tree encoded by $X_t$ is the tree of geodesics drawn from all points to a fixed {\bf root}, which is the value of $\phi$ at the point $t$ that minimizes $X_t$.
+As we will explain in more detail just below, given a sample from $\snakeexcursionmeasure$, the tree encoded by $X_t$ is the tree of geodesics drawn from all points to a fixed {\bf root}, which is the value of $\phi$ at the point $t$ that minimizes $X_t$.
 The tree $\CT$ described by $Y_t$ (the dual tree) has the law of a CRT, and $Y_t$ describes the distance in $\CT$ from the dual root (which corresponds to time $0$ or equivalently time $T$, which is the time when $Y_t$ is minimal).

 Note that for any time $t$, we can define the {\em snake} to be the graph of the function from $y\in [0,Y_t]$ to $x$ that sends a point $y$ to the value of the Brownian process at the point on $\CT$ that is $y$ units along the branch in $\mathcal T$ from $\phi(0)$ to $\phi(t)$.